Star Wars: Galaxy's Edge: Locations

-Disneyland Park
+Disneyland

-At Disneyland Park, Galaxy's Edge is located in the northwest portion of the park, with three entries from Frontierland, Critter Country, and Fantasyland.
+At Disneyland, Galaxy's Edge is located in the northwest portion of the park, with three entries from Frontierland, Bayou Country (formerly Critter Country), and Fantasyland.
 As a result of the expansion, Disney closed Big Thunder Ranch and adjacent backstage areas, and purchased nearby properties to relocate the office and warehouse space that was on the land.

 One of the backstage areas thus closed was Circle D Ranch, a facility for training and exercising the park's horses.
 To replace it, Disney purchased an existing ranch in Norco, California and renovated the facility into the new Circle D Ranch, which opened in June 2017.
 Since then, the park's horses have commuted to Disneyland in special trailers in groups of four at a time.
 Each group spends three or four days working in the park (and resting in a backstage barn), then the horses are driven back to the Norco ranch.

 The construction of Galaxy's Edge required a reconfigured route for the Disneyland Railroad and Rivers of America.
 A first look at how these changes would impact the park was revealed in January 2016, when concept art was released depicting the northern bank of the river after construction was completed.
 On January 11, 2016, several attractions in Frontierland and Critter Country were closed.
 Big Thunder Ranch closed permanently, including the multifunction event space, barbecue restaurant and petting zoo.
 Other attractions closed temporarily, including the Disneyland Railroad and Rivers of America.
-Tom Sawyer Island reopened on June 16, 2017, Fantasmic! reopened on July 17, and the Disneyland Railroad, Mark Twain Riverboat, Sailing Ship Columbia, and Davy Crockett Explorer Canoes all reopened on July 29.
+Tom Sawyer Island reopened on June 16, 2017, Fantasmic! reopened on July 17, while the Disneyland Railroad, Mark Twain Riverboat, Sailing Ship Columbia, and Davy Crockett Explorer Canoes all reopened on July 29.
 The land opened on May 31, 2019.

+In October 2023, Walt Disney Imagineering conducted a play test with roaming BD-X droids in Galaxy's Edge at Disneyland.
+In 2024, the BD-X droids began making scheduled daily appearances in Galaxy's Edge during the park's "Season of the Force" event from April 5 through June 2.

+For the 2024 "Season of the Force" event at Disneyland, a new nighttime show debuted titled, Fire of the Rising Moons, which uses selections from composer John Williams' Star Wars film scores for the park's fireworks shows viewed from within Galaxy's Edge.
+Fire of the Rising Moons remained in Galaxy's Edge after "Season of the Force" ended.
+For the 2025 "Season of the Force" event at Disneyland, it was announced that a new nighttime projection show titled Shadows of Memory: A Skywalker Saga was debuted on March 28, 2025 in Galaxy's Edge.
+Shadows of Memory: A Skywalker Saga remained in Galaxy's Edge after "Season of the Force" ended, while the projection effects was added to the updated version of fireworks spectacular show.